PDAL/PDAL/doc/stages/filters.reprojection.rst

 The reprojection filter converts the X, Y and/or Z dimensions to a new spatial reference system.
-The old coordinates are replaced by the new ones, if you want to preserve the old coordinates for future processing, use a `filters.ferry`_ to create a new dimension and stuff them there.
+The old coordinates are replaced by the new ones, if you want to preserve the old coordinates for future processing, use a :ref:`filters.ferry` to create a new dimension and stuff them there.

 .. note::